nbdc-datahub/hbcd-docs/docs/instruments/biospec/illumina-gda-gwas.md

   <li>Check that genetic relatedness of each sample matches the anticipated based on Lasso data (i.e., that IBD is ~.50 between the birth parent and child as well as siblings; evaluate potential twins).</li>
   <li>Use FHET estimates to check for plate contamination.</li>
 </ul>

+## Data Exclusions

+A total of 22 samples were excluded from data release (i.e., are not contained in the public release files) due to poor genotyping quality (i.e., SNP Missingness >10%), unexpected unrelatedness with no use of reproductive technology, unexpected relatedness (i.e., identical samples across adults), and sex check mismatch.

 ## References
 <div class="references">